pmdroid/tesla-ble/README.md

+## Deprecation Notice

+**This project is no longer maintained and has been deprecated.**

+For an updated and supported implementation of the Tesla vehicle command library that supports sending commands to the car, please refer to the new project: [Tesla Vehicle Command](https://github.com/pmdroid/tesla-vehicle-command).

 # CPPTeslaBLE
 This CPP library facilitates direct communication with Tesla vehicles via the BLE API.
 It offers fundamental features such as unlocking/locking, opening the trunk, and more.
 The library's capabilities are contingent on the range of actions implemented by Tesla, which is the only limitation at present.